sedthh/lara-hungarian-nlp/README.md

 Note that number of returned stems might be larger than the actual number of words in the text, as the stemmer aslo separates certain adverb particles.

-###### Generating intents
+###### Other functions

-**Lara** also comes with a built in function to automatically generate parser declarations from CSV files.
+There are a few miscellaneous functions available that could be useful for building Chatbots and language processing.

+######## Generate Intents from CSV

+**Lara** allows the automatic generation of Intent objects from CSV files.
 You can declare stems, wordclasses excluding "regex" or "emoji", and the intent itself.
 You can also declare possible "affix"es and "prefix"es by putting | separated words in parenthesis before or after the stem.

 | stem | wordclass | intent |
 | ---         | ---     | ---     |